-In addition to the ten core dimensions of the Digital Accessibility Maturity Model (DAMM), there are three DAMM-HR dimensions pertaining to human resource processes related to accessibility – the Recruiting and Job Application Dimension, the Reasonable Accommodation Dimension and the Staff Evaluation Dimension
+In addition to the ten core dimensions of the Digital Accessibility Maturity Model (DAMM) outlined in the Digital Accessibility Maturity Model blog series, there are three DAMM-HR dimensions pertaining to human resource processes related to accessibility – the Recruiting and Job Application Dimension, the Reasonable Accommodation Dimension and the Staff Evaluation Dimension

 The DAMM-HR Recruiting and Job Application Dimension measures the maturity of the recruiting and job application process as it pertains to people with disabilities.
 This is tied to the Reasonable Accommodations dimension as reasonable accommodations are required, if requested, for the entire job application lifecycle.

 - Applicant Recruiting Process – Advertising on websites and social media, job fairs.